alexander-rakhlin/Return-to-Diabetic-Retinopathy-Detection/README.md

 New project, powerful model

-After 1.5 years since my very first academic approach to automatic Diabetic Retinopathy Detection, here is really powerful model, on the edge of state-of-the-art, which eventually become state-of-the-art itself.
+After 1.5 years since my first academic approach to automatic Diabetic Retinopathy Detection, here is another, really powerful model on the edge of the state-of-the-art.
 So far only documentation to be published.